 I love oats and I love grits; especially the coarse ground grits as that adds another texture, you know me and texture.
 I decided to make both, and it should be warm, so it became this breakfast porridge.
 I used steel cut oats and soaked them overnight in milk and I did the same with the coarse ground grits.
 The following morning, each grains was cooked in milk and then poured into a bowl.
-Cooking grains in milk is potentially tricky, since you have high probability for forming clumps and burning the bottom of the pan, but if you stir it regularly it will come out just the way you want it.
+Cooking grains in milk is potentially tricky, since you have high probability of clump formation and burning to the bottom of the pan.
+Stir it regularly and it will come out just the way you want it.

-Once the porridge is done, pour it in a bowl, so both types of porridge meet in the middle, then decorate with your blueberries and raspberries and sprinkle with honey if you need some additional sweetness.
-Personally, I like it without the honey, as both grains have so much flavor already and the fruits add sweetness enough, but hey, knock yourself out if you like to add loads of honey and please enjoy, while it’s warm.
+Once the porridge is done, pour it in a bowl, so both types of porridge meet in the middle, then decorate with fruit.
+Sprinkle with honey if you need some additional sweetness.
+Personally, I like it without the honey, as both grains have so much flavor already and the fruits add sweetness enough.

 Overnight Oats and Grits Breakfast Porridge